skywarditsolutions/swparse/tests/benchmark/output/2024SalesPresentationC6501-PPOs(force_ocr).md

 ![_page_30_picture_0.png](_page_30_picture_0.png)

-### **Live your best life with Peoples Health.**
+### Live your best life with Peoples Health.

 We look forward to serving you.

-Plans are insured through UnitedHealthcare Insurance Company or one of its affiliated companies.
-For Medicare Advantage Plans: A Medicare Advantage organization with a Medicare contract.
-Enrollment in the plan depends on the plan's contract renewal.
+Plans are insured through UnitedHeathoare Insurance Company or one of its affiliated companies: For Medicare Advantage Plans: A Medicare Advantage organization with a Medicare contract.
+Enrollment in the plan depends on the plants contract renewal.
 Out-of-network/noncontracted providers are under no obligation to treat plan members, except in emergency situations.
-Please call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.
+Please call our customer senice number or see your Evidence of Coverage for more information, including the costsharing that applies to out-of-network services.
 This information is not a complete description of benefits.
 Call 1-800-222-8600 for more information.
 TTY users may call 711.
-Y0066_24AEPC6501_0004_PPO_SP_M
+Y0066 24AEPC6501 0004 PPO SP M